 - The cost of data improvement.
 While a dataset is stored in a computer system somewhere, the world around it keeps on moving and thus the dataset slowly but surely gets out of date.
 Also, investing into fixing data quality issues, enriching datasets with additional facts, or even gaining an understanding of the quality levels a dataset has might allow for more value to be gained from the data and thus might be worthy investments.
 All these activities incur a cost that, fortunately, are relatively easy to assess compared, for example, to the risk-related costs of data governance. - Costs of people, processes, and technology.
 As implied by the data governance model described above, successful data management involves being able to control the data which in turn requires people, processes, and technology.
-What these might entail, is discussed in more detail in section 0 of the guidebook.
 Regardless, however, of what precisely is undertaken to gain control of the data an organisation processes, these activities require significant investment. - Infrastructure costs.
 Obtaining, storing, processing, and destroying any electronic data involves computers doing work.
 These computers require capital investment to acquire, are picky about their physical environment and require human resources to manage properly.
 In the modern world, the infrastructure costs are either mostly or entirely hidden behind a bill from a cloud service provider.
-It can be lucrative, however, to look at the infrastructure used and ponder alternatives be it changing your system architecture, training operational staff, or switching providers which can all significantly reduce the infrastructure costs of data governance.
+It can pay off to look at the infrastructure used and consider alternatives be it changing your system architecture, training operational staff, or switching providers which can all significantly reduce the infrastructure costs of data governance.